 Peptide Storage Guide

-Proper storage is essential for maintaining peptide stability and effectiveness.
-Peptides are sensitive to temperature, light, and moisture, so correct storage conditions are crucial.
+Proper storage is essential for maintaining peptide stability and ensuring reliable research results.
+Peptides are sensitive to temperature, light, moisture, and oxidation—understanding these factors is key to maximizing shelf life.

 | Peptide State | Temperature | Duration | Location |